Dwight D. Eisenhower Supreme Court candidates: William Brennan and Charles Evans Whittaker nominations

 Due to ill health, Justice Sherman Minton announced his retirement from the Court on October 15, 1956, remarking that "[t]here will be more interest in who will succeed me than in my passing.
 I'm an echo."
 Minton retired only a month before its traditional opening, and less than a month before the presidential election of 1956, both of which rushed the process to find a replacement.
 On October 16, 1956, Eisenhower used a recess appoint to seat William Brennan.
 Presidential advisers thought the appointment of a Catholic Democrat from the Northeast would woo critical voters in the upcoming election for Eisenhower, a Republican.
 Additionally, Cardinal Francis Spellman had asked Eisenhower to appoint a Catholic to the court, as the Supreme Court had not had a Catholic justice since the death of Frank Murphy in 1949.

 Brennan gained the attention of Eisenhower's attorney general and chief legal affairs adviser, Herbert Brownell, when Brennan had to give a speech at a conference (as a substitute for New Jersey Supreme Court Chief Justice Vanderbilt).
 To Brownell, Brennan's speech seemed to suggest a marked conservatism, especially on criminal matters.
 Other factors playing into Brennan's appointment were his Catholicism, his status as a state court judge (no state judge had been appointed to the High Court since Benjamin Cardozo in 1932), and Eisenhower's desire to appear bipartisan after his appointments of justices Earl Warren and John Marshall Harlan II.
 Brennan was formally nominated on January 14, 1957.

 Before Brennan's nomination was considered by the Congress, Justice Stanley Forman Reed announced his retirement from the Court on February 25, 1957, citing old age.
 Reed was 73 years old, but had also begun to feel that the Court's jurisprudential center had shifted too far away from him, and that he was losing his effectiveness.
 Within a week of Reed's retirement, on March 2, 1957, Eisenhower nominated Charles Evans Whittaker to succeed Reed.

 Both Brennan and Whittaker were confirmed by voice vote in the United States Senate on March 19, 1957.

 Potter Stewart nomination

-Harold Hitz Burton resigned from the Court due to ill health on October 13, 1958.
+Harold Hitz Burton retired from the Court due to ill health on October 13, 1958.
 Five days later, on October 18, 1958, Eisenhower used a recess appointment to seat Potter Stewart on the Court.
 Eisenhower had previously appointed Stewart to the United States Court of Appeals for the Sixth Circuit, in 1954.
 Stewart was formally nominated on January 17, 1959, and was confirmed by the United States Senate on May 5, 1959, by a vote of 70–17.